tmaasen/iOS-SwiftUI-Firebase-Login-Template/README.md

 ![AppleDevSetup](https://github.com/tmaasen/iOS-SwiftUI-Firebase-Login-Template/blob/main/AppleDeveloperSetup.png)

-2. Add Sign in with Apple to your project's capabilities.
-NOTE: I added the Keychain Sharing capability because it gets rid of some console warnings and fixes a bug when signing in with Email/Password, but functionality for Apple Keychain is not included in this template.
+2. Ensure that Sign in with Apple is already added to your project's capabilities.
+If not, you will need to add it.
+- NOTE: I added the Keychain Sharing capability because it gets rid of some console warnings and fixes a bug when signing in with Email/Password, but functionality for using the Apple Keychain is not included in this template.

 ![Capabilities](https://github.com/tmaasen/iOS-SwiftUI-Firebase-Login-Template/blob/main/Setup_Capabilities.png)
 ![Keychain](https://github.com/tmaasen/iOS-SwiftUI-Firebase-Login-Template/blob/main/Keychain.png)